 Sermons: Preaching at Redeemer is normally expositional, meaning that it seeks to declare the main point of a particular Bible passage, and are packed with material for reflection.
 Our sermon series alternate between Old and New Testaments.
 All preaching is driven by the Gospel, the Bible’s main message of God saving sinners through the death and resurrection of Jesus Christ.

 After the Sermon: We sing a hymn encapsulating the theme of the sermon and then take our seats once more for a brief moment of silent reflection.
-A typical service is finished around 11:30 am.
-We provide light refreshments in the lunch-room immediately after the service to encourage fellowship.
-You may find yourself talking with folks about life or about the sermon for a while after the service.
+A typical service is finished around 10:30 am.
+After the service we encourage staying for fellowship and conversation.